-In the next section, we provide an active learning algorithm and a general analysis of its performance which, in the special case described above, guarantees excess error rate less than $\eps$ with high probability, using a number of label requests $O(\log(1/\eps)\log\log(1/\eps))$.
+Below, we provide an active learning algorithm and analysis of its performance which, in the scenario above (with $\convr=2$), guarantees expected excess error rate less than $\eps$, using a number of label requests $O(\log(1/\eps)\log\log(1/\eps))$.
 The implication is that, to identify the improvements achievable by active learning with a surrogate loss, it is not sufficient to merely analyze the surrogate risk of the function produced by a given active learning algorithm.
 Indeed, since we are not particularly interested in the surrogate risk itself, we may even consider active learning algorithms that do not actually optimize $\Risk(h)$ over $h \in \F$ (even in the limit).